 6. What do you make molds from?

-7. What's the difference between a male and a female mold?
+7. What's the difference between a positive and a negative mold?

 8. What is a typical minimum run (part quantity)?